Compare Project Repat, Campus Quilts & Too Cool T-shirt Quilts

 Ease of Having an Odd Number of T-shirts Graphics

 The T-shirts you choose to put into your T-shirt quilt tell a story.
 If your T-shirts have more graphics than you can use in a particular size quilt or blanket at Campus Quilts or Project Repat, you will either have to go up to the next size quilt or choose to leave some images out of the quilt.
 This means you are leaving part of the story out of your quilt.
-With the Too Cool T-shirt Quilt, you don’t have to leave anything out.
+With a Too Cool T-shirt Quilt, you don’t have to leave anything out.
 Your quilt will tell your entire story.

 The Project Repat blanket size we purchased was described as a twin-size blanket.
 The blanket we received was not a twin size – it was more of a lap size.
 This has two implications for you: